Skip to main content

 Peptide Therapies Augmenting Metabolic Health Management

-Consider the interplay between (GH) and metabolic regulation.
+Consider the interplay between growth hormone (GH) and metabolic regulation.
 Growth hormone peptides, such as Sermorelin and Ipamorelin / CJC-1295, operate by stimulating the pituitary gland to increase its natural secretion of growth hormone.
 This mechanism contrasts with direct growth hormone administration, which can suppress the body’s own production.
 Elevated, yet physiologically modulated, GH levels can significantly influence body composition, lipid metabolism, and glucose homeostasis, fostering improved muscle accretion and fat loss, alongside enhancements in sleep quality and tissue repair.

 Peptide therapies refine the body’s internal communication, supporting metabolic and hormonal equilibrium.